Secret document for job hunting/career changes for non-major developers who spent 30 million won

 I didn't have a single developer around me.

-It was difficult to study in depth, and although I bought most of the famous lectures and books, I felt frustrated because my skills weren't improving.
-In particular, it was so hard to find the right direction for my studies.
+It was difficult to study in depth, and even though I bought most of the famous lectures and books, I felt frustrated because my skills weren't improving.
+In particular, it was very hard to find the right direction for my studies.

 So I studied through many different educational institutions and went through a lot of trial and error in the process.